-Minnesota health officials not notifying on negative COVID-19 test results
+Delayed test results leave some Minnesotans trapped

 Jackson and Krulikosky were both tested at facilities run by HealthPartners.
 A third case reported to the Star Tribune involved a physician tested at a different Twin Cities health system on March 16.
 Her results remained unknown as well.

-HealthPartners said Tuesday that the large volume of patients who presented with COVID-19-like symptoms early in the United States’ response to the outbreak created challenges in processing COVID-19 tests at labs across the country.
+HealthPartners also said Tuesday that the large volume of patients who presented with COVID-19-like symptoms early in the outbreak created challenges in processing COVID-19 tests at labs across the country.

 Although the state Health Department has a laboratory where COVID-19 tests are being processed, the nasal swabs and other test specimens are collected at local health care providers.
 In some cases, those tests are processed locally, and in others they are forwarded to the state.
 All positive tests are reported to the state.